 Effective for the 2018/2019 and 2019/2020 Delivery Years, the greater reliability value associated with Capacity Performance Resources are recognized by establishing and enforcing a maximum requirement on the commitment of less-available resources.
 The Base Capacity Demand Resource Constraints set the maximum level of Base Capacity Demand Resources and Base Capacity Energy Efficiency Resources to be procured in RPM Auctions for the Delivery Year.
-The Base Capacity Resource Constraints set the maximum level of Base Capacity Demand Resources, Base Capacity Energy Efficiency Resources, and Base Capacity Generation Resources to be procured in RPM Auctions for the Delivery Year.
+The Base Capacity Resource Constraints set the maximum level of Base Capacity Demand Resources, Base Capacity Energy Efficiency Resources, and Base Capacity Capacity Demand Resources to be procured in RPM Auctions for the Delivery Year.
+The Base Capacity Energy Efficiency Resources for the maximum level of Base Capacity Demand Resources, Base Capacity Energy Efficiency Resources, and Base Capacity Generation Resources to be procured in RPM Auctions for the Delivery Year.